dan-fritchman/Thesis/content.md

   // Description
   string desc = 2;
   // Port Definitions
-  // Ordered as they will be in order-sensitive formats, such as typical netlist formats. repeated Port ports = 3;
+  // Ordered as they will be in order-sensitive formats,
+  // such as typical SPICE netlist dialects. repeated Port ports = 3;
+  // Signal Definitions
-  // Signal Definitions, limited to those used by external-facing ports. repeated Signal signals = 4;
+  repeated Signal signals = 4;
   // Params
   repeated vlsir.utils.Param parameters = 5;